VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 information about how to automatically scale roles in Windows Azure, see "[The Autoscaling Application Block][aab]" on MSDN.

-## Implementing an Event Store Using Windows Azure Table Storage
+## Implementing an event store using Windows Azure table storage

 This section shows an event store implementation using Windows Azure table storage.
 It is not intended to show production quality code, but